Fradlin/temp/hardcode.md

 >First line contains the number of tests.
 The description of each test follows.
 Each test is described by $(M+1)$ lines.
 First line contains $N$, $M$.
 Each of the next $M$ lines contains $U[i]$ and $V[i]$ indicating that there is an edge between $U[i]$ and $V[i]$.

-First we're gonna need a loop and the loop is gonna run $x$ times, so:
+First, we're gonna need a loop and the loop is gonna run $x$ times, so:
 ``` java
 int x  // (our first line of input; in these cases, 2)
 ```